 Before finding a companion plant for your Venus flytrap, you must make sure the growing environment is optimal for your plant.

 Do not waste time searching the web to find Venus flytrap care information.
-This easy-to-follow guide contains all you need to know to grow healthy Venus flytraps: Ultimate Venus Flytrap Care GuideOpens in a new tab..
+This easy-to-follow guide contains all you need to know to grow healthy Venus flytraps: Ultimate Venus Flytrap Care Guide.
 Also, the guide includes a free care sheet you can download.